padma00/Interview_Schedular/README.md

 - A simple app where admins can create interviews by selecting participants, interview start time, and end time.

 # Technology Used

--> Backend -  NodeJS
+-> Backend -  NodeJS,ExpressJS
--> Frontend - vueJS
+-> Frontend - html/css/vueJS
 -> Database - MongoDB

 # Achieved points